matry/editor/notes/notes.md

 they trend towards flashier design that's more visually impressive, in an attempt to win designers over with first impressions.

-Stride goes in the complete opposite direction.
+Matry goes in the complete opposite direction.

-It requires dedication and discipline to be able to use Stride effectively.
+It requires dedication and discipline to be able to use Matry effectively.
 But at the end of that learning curve is a powerhouse unlike anything that's come before it.

-Though the first instance of Stride is in the browser, it is in fact platform agnostic.
+Though the first instance of Matry is in the browser, it is in fact platform agnostic.
 There's no reason why you couldn't have a similar version for other platforms such as iOS, Android, etc.

-While Stride aims to be as flexible as possible, there are some rules it uses to constrain complexity.
+While Matry aims to be as flexible as possible, there are some rules it uses to constrain complexity.

 1. There are no selectors.
 Styles must be applied to elements directly.
 2. A style property can only be defined once.
 While we cannot block the cascade, we do block the ability to arbitrarily re-declare styles for elements.